observeinc/terraform-observe-google-cloud-monitoring/sources/terraform/README.md

 }
 ```

-This terraform module forwards data towards Observe through a PubSub topic and a Lambda function.
+This terraform module forwards data towards Observe through a PubSub topic and a Cloud Function.
 Data is collected from the following sources:

 - Cloud Logging
 - Cloud Asset Inventory